 The unfortunate truth is that each of us will likely be compromised at some point.
 By accepting this inevitability, we can focus on reducing the damage when and where we can.

-A vulnerability management program can help your business identify potential threats and take the proactive approach of patching security holes before they can be exploited.
+A vulnerability management program helps your business identify potential threats and takes the proactive approach of patching security holes before they can be exploited.

 Worst case scenario, this strategy is a great example of "Better safe than sorry."